Molecular biology

 - VPg is removed from the viral RNA, which is then translated into a processed polyprotein.

-- Replication of viral RNA takes place on membrane vesicles derived from the ER.
-A negative-sense complementary ssRNA is synthesized using the genomic RNA as a template.
+- Replication occurs in viral factories made of membrane vesicles derived from the ER.
+A dsRNA genome is synthesized from the genomic ssRNA(+).

 - Cell lysis and virus release.